-We commenced operations through SolarOne Qidong, formerly known as Jiangsu Linyang Solarfun Co., Ltd., in August 2004.
-SolarOne Qidong was a 68%-owned subsidiary of Jiangsu Linyang Electronics Co., Ltd., or Linyang Electronics, at the time of its establishment on August 27, 2004.
-Linyang Electronics is one of the leading electricity-measuring instrument manufacturers in China.
+We commenced operations through SolarOne Qidong in August 2004.
 In anticipation of our initial public offering, we incorporated Hanwha SolarOne, formerly known as Solarfun Power Holdings Co., Ltd., in the Cayman Islands on May 12, 2006 as our listing vehicle.
-To enable us to raise equity capital from investors outside of China, we established a holding company structure by incorporating Hanwha SolarOne Investment Holding Ltd., or SolarOne BVI, in the British Virgin Islands on May 17, 2006.
-SolarOne BVI is wholly owned by Hanwha SolarOne.
-SolarOne BVI purchased all of the equity interests in SolarOne Qidong on June 2, 2006.
-On May 16, 2007, SolarOne BVI established a wholly owned subsidiary, Hanwha SolarOne Hong Kong Limited, or SolarOne Hong Kong.
-In March 2006, April 2006 and April 2007, we established three majority-owned or wholly owned subsidiaries in China, Hanwha SolarOne (Shanghai) Co., Ltd., formerly known as Shanghai Linyang Solar Technology Co., Ltd., or Solar Shanghai, Sichuan Leshan Jiayang New Energy Co., Ltd., or Sichuan Jiayang, and Hanwha Solar Engineering Research and Development Center Co., Ltd., or Solar R&D, respectively, to expand our business into new markets and sectors.
+To enable us to raise equity capital from investors outside of China, we established a wholly owned holding company structure, Hanwha SolarOne Investment Holding Ltd., or SolarOne BVI, in the British Virgin Islands in May 2006, which purchased all of the equity interests in SolarOne Qidong.

+In March 2006, April 2007 and May 16, 2007, we established Hanwha SolarOne (Shanghai) Co., Ltd., or Solar Shanghai, Hanwha Solar Engineering Research and Development Center Co., Ltd., or Solar R&D, and Hanwha SolarOne Hong Kong Limited, or SolarOne Hong Kong, respectively.

 We acquired a 52% interest in Hanwha SolarOne Technology Co., Ltd., or SolarOne Technology, in July 2007 and acquired the remaining 48% in August 2008.
 In September 2007, we established a wholly owned subsidiary, Hanwha SolarOne U.S.A.
 Inc., or SolarOne U.S.A., as part of our plan to enter the United States market.
-On November 30, 2007, SolarOne BVI transferred all of the equity interests in SolarOne Qidong to SolarOne Hong Kong for a consideration of US\$199.0 million.
+On November 30, 2007, SolarOne BVI transferred all of the equity interests in SolarOne Qidong to SolarOne Hong Kong for consideration of US\$199.0 million.
 In February 2008, we established a wholly owned subsidiary, Hanwha SolarOne GmbH in Germany to sell solar products in the European markets.
-We liquidated Sichuan Jiayang, one of our subsidiaries which historically has had limited operations, in July 2008.
 In November 2009, we acquired the remaining 17% equity interest in Solar Shanghai and Solar Shanghai became our wholly owned subsidiary after the completion of this transaction.
 We established Hanwha Solar Electric Power Engineering Co., Ltd., or Solar Engineering, in May 2010 under SolarOne Qidong to engage in the solar power project business.